 Some soil just doesn’t have enough nutrients to grow certain plants and vegetables or requires special preparation.
 But of course until you try to sew the seeds first hand you can never be sure.
 What goes mad in your garden?
 And what needs a lot of TLC?
 Is this volume of care worth the result?

 You have to DO.
 It is fundamental that you try things to gain better understanding, what might not work in an overnight instant might be a long term gain.
 Then again it might not, ever, but this in itself can provide a lot of insight.
-It can shape your marketing campaigns moving forward and steer you closer to the areas that your online audience are interested in.
+It can shape your marketing campaigns moving forward and steer you closer to the areas that your audience are interested in.
+Worse case you are still gaining exposure for trying, maybe just not the audience interaction you are looking for.
+Try and do more.

 4. Feed & Water